Footer Build Information Implementation Guide

 Potential Improvements

-- Show commit hash in footer
+- Git Integration - Show commit hash in footer

 - Display branch name